 Legal Complications Surrounding Fentanyl Test Strips

 In 2018, Rhode Island was the first state to formally decriminalize fentanyl test strips.
 Massachusetts followed suit the same year.
-In the time since, about 20 other states have also decriminalized fentanyl test strips.
+In the time since about 20 other states have also decriminalized fentanyl test strips.
 Some states are currently in the process of passing legislation to decriminalize the strips.
 But, as of June 2023, there are still 10 states where the strips remain illegal.

 Reducing the Harm of Fentanyl

 Continuing to advocate for the distribution of fentanyl test strips helps those using substances better understand the risks they are taking.
 Not everyone is ready to commit to recovery, but that doesn’t mean their experience should be needlessly dangerous.
-The hope is that fentanyl test strips can help keep some people alive long enough for them to become ready to make a change in their life.
+The hope is that fentanyl test strips can help keep some people alive long enough for them to become ready to make a change in their lives.

+Where are fentanyl test strips made available?
 Spectrum Health Systems and New England Recovery Center offer fentanyl test strips to our patients as needed for their own safety.
 If you are in need of fentanyl test strips for yourself or a loved one, you can also find them online or by contacting your local Department of Public Health.

 If you or a loved one are struggling with addiction, call the New England Recovery Center today at 1-877-MyRehab.